ArmanTheParman/ParmanodL/README.md

     12)  An executable is made that sits on the desktop.
 It will tidy known_hosts with each execution, and ssh to parman@parmanodl.local

-    13)  Withing the Parmanodl OS SSH window, the user will be prompted to change the password from 'parmanodl'.
+    13)  Within the Parmanodl OS SSH window, the user will be prompted to change the password from 'parmanodl'.
 The username 'parman' remains, sorry.

     14)  There is a prompt to type "menu" which runs the Parmanode software.
 Parmanode